Conomurex fasciatus

 Conomurex fasciatus, common name the lined conch, is a species of sea snail, a marine gastropod mollusk in the family Strombidae, the true conchs.

 Description

 The shell size varies between 25 mm and 50 mm.

-Has white basecolor and lines passing vertically on its body.
+It has a white base color and lines passing vertically on its body.
 The colors can range from different shades of brown to solid black.
 The crown and upper part is drill shaped.